dporkka/dporkka/README.md

 ### I enjoy learning about the latest tech, contributing to open-source projects, and applying my skills to solve problems for businesses.

-### If you're interested in working together, please message me.
+### If you're interested in working together, send me a message.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue?style=social&logo=LinkedIn)](https://linkedin.com/in/david-porkka)